flaturtha/64-testaments/madness-of-krill/madness_v2.md

 ***

 I sat with the man in a cramped flat.
-It was plain, with just a small mattress on the floor and a small hot plate plugged into the wall.
+It was plain, with just a mattress on the floor and a small hot plate plugged into the wall.
 Dingy but immaculate.

-The gas heater by the greasy window dripped water but produced little if any heat.
+The gas heater by the greasy window dripped water but produced little, if any, heat.
 The man dabbed a cloth on his lip, cleaning away the blood.
 He wiped his eyes and sighed.

 “I thank you, young man.
 You are unique among the English of this great city.
 Most would not have stopped to help me.
 Fewer would have helped me ...”